Tiberias & the Sea of Galilee

 The Church of the Holy Apostles – Capernaum

-The Church of the Holy Apostles, belonging to the Greek Orthodox tradition, is located in Capernaum (Hebrew: Kfar Nachum, meaning “Village of the consolation”), on the quiet and secluded northeastern shores of the Sea of Galilee.
-Easily recognized by its 12 pink domes, the church stands in a tranquil spot, somewhat off the beaten path, yet deeply connected to the Gospel Trail—the route believed to trace Jesus’ steps through the Galilee.
+The Church of the Holy Apostles, belonging to the Greek Orthodox tradition, is located in Capernaum (Hebrew: Kfar Nachum, meaning “Village of the Merciful”), on the quiet and secluded northeastern shores of the Sea of Galilee.
+Easily recognized by its 12 pink domes, the church stands in a tranquil spot, somewhat off the beaten path, yet deeply connected to the Gospel Trail (also called Jesus Trail)—the route believed to trace Jesus’ steps through the Galilee.

-Builders completed the church in 1931, but between then and 1969, people largely abandoned it due to its location in a no-man’s-land between Israel and Syria.
-In recent years, caretakers have lovingly restored it.
+Built in 1931, the church was largely abandoned between then and 1969, as it lay in a no-man’s-land between the borders of Israel and Syria.
+Since then, it has been lovingly restored.
 Its interior features striking Byzantine-style frescoes and iconography, all created in Greece and later applied to the church walls, adding a rich spiritual and artistic ambiance.

 Every year, on January 18th, the church hosts a baptismal ceremony celebrating Epiphany, held just meters from the church itself near the water’s edge.

-The Church sits south of Capernaum National Park and north of the ruins of the ancient village of Capernaum, though no footpath connects the two sites.
+Geographically, the Church is located south of the Capernaum National Park and north of the ruins of the ancient village of Capernaum, although the two areas are not physically connected for foot access.

-The ancient village of Capernaum, often called “Jesus’ Town”, lies just south of the Greek Orthodox Church in Capernaum National Park.
-Settlement in the area began as early as the 2nd century BCE, with continuous life through the Roman era—the period of Jesus’ ministry—and into the Byzantine period, until a powerful earthquake in 749 CE destroyed it.
+The ancient village of Capernaum, often referred to as “Jesus’ Town”, is bordered on its northern side by the Greek Orthodox Church located in Capernaum National Park, as mentioned earlier.
+The earliest signs of settlement in the village date back to the 2nd century BCE, with continuous habitation through the early Roman period—the time of Jesus’ ministry—into the Byzantine era, until it was destroyed by a massive earthquake in 749 CE.

-The name “Kfar Nachum” (Hebrew for “Village of Comfort or consolidation”) reflects its biblical and spiritual identity.
+The name “Kfar Nachum” (Hebrew for “Village of Comfort/merciful”) reflects its biblical and spiritual identity.
 According to Christian tradition, this is the place where Jesus lived—most likely in the house of St. Peter—and taught in the synagogue for at least two years.
 It is also the site of many miracles, including the healing of a man possessed by an unclean spirit.

 Today, modern pilgrims visit the Church of St. Peter in Capernaum, built in 1990.
-This unique church stands above the remains of a 5th-century octagonal church, which builders had constructed over what tradition identifies as St. Peter’s home—widely regarded as the first Christian house of worship.
+This unique church hovers above the remains of a 5th-century octagonal church, which itself was built over what is traditionally believed to be St. Peter’s home—considered by many to be the first Christian house of worship in the world.

 Located just 4 kilometers northwest of Capernaum, on a mountain ridge overlooking the Galilee, lies the ancient village of Chorazin (Hebrew: Korazim), now preserved as a peaceful national park steeped in biblical history.
-Jesus famously cursed this village as one of three Galilean towns where the Jewish residents rejected His teachings.
+This village is famously known as one of the three Galilean towns cursed by Jesus, after its Jewish residents rejected His teachings.

-Jesus’ prophecy didn’t come true immediately, but Chorazin met its destruction nearly 800 years later.
+While Jesus’ prophecy did not come to pass immediately, Chorazin was eventually destroyed — nearly 800 years later.

-Today, visitors can explore the impressive ruins of an ancient synagogue, first built in the late 3rd century, rebuilt in the 6th.
-Like most structures in Chorazin, it was built using local black basalt stone.
+Today, visitors to the park can explore the ruins of a magnificent ancient synagogue, believed to have been originally built in the late 3rd century, destroyed, and then rebuilt in the 6th century.
+Like most of the structures in Chorazin, it is constructed from black basalt stone, a volcanic material abundant in the region.

 One of the synagogue’s unique features is the “Seat of Moses”, likely used to honor distinguished community members.
 While it features traditional Jewish motifs, some of the decorations also reflect Hellenistic influences.
 Nearby, you’ll find a ritual purification bath (mikveh) and a building with the distinctive “Chorazin window” — an architectural design that supports a heavy roof while allowing ventilation.

-Archaeologists uncovered three ancient olive oil millstones, revealing that olive cultivation and oil production were central to Chorazin’s economy—alongside the wheat farming that made the village well known.
+Among other notable discoveries are three ancient olive oil millstones, indicating that olive cultivation and oil production were vital to the village’s economy, alongside wheat farming, for which Chorazin was also known.

 Mount Arbel – Just Outside Tiberias